Build It: Thinking with Our Hands

 How Build It supports executive functioning:

 By giving students a physical, visual, and interactive way to structure their thoughts, Build It makes learning more inclusive.
-Whether a student struggles with processing language, organizing sentences, or structuring arguments, Writer’s Block acts as an external cognitive tool, bridging the gap between thinking and writing.
+Whether a student struggles with processing language, organising sentences, or structuring arguments, Writer’s Block acts as an external cognitive tool, bridging the gap between thinking and writing.

 With structured support, neurodivergent learners can gain confidence, independence, and ownership over their learning, making writing and idea-building a more accessible and successful experience.